sergiokopplin/indigo/_posts/2021-12-06-learning-representations-of-life.md

 Their discovery of the base pairing relationships emerged directly from empirical exploration with their physical model.
 Watson was originally convinced that bases should form homotypic pairs -- A to A, T to T, etc. -- across the two strands.
-Only when they build the model and found that the resulting "bulges" were incompatible with chemical rules did Watson and Crick realize that heterotypic pairs -- our well known friends A to T, C to G -- not only worked structurally, but confirmed Edwin Chargaff's experimental ratios[^4].
+Only when they built the model and found that the resulting "bulges" were incompatible with chemical rules did Watson and Crick realize that heterotypic pairs -- our well known friends A to T, C to G -- not only worked structurally, but confirmed Edwin Chargaff's experimental ratios[^4].

 <p float="middle">
     <img src="https://www.sciencehistory.org/sites/default/files/styles/rte_full_width/public/watson-crick-dna-model.jpg?itok=Qa7645Jc" height=250>